On monophonic position sets in graphs: Monophonic position sets in graphs

-Let $W$ be the subgraph of $G$ induced by $W_2 \cup \{ v\} $.
-Let $P$ be a longest path in $W$ with initial vertex $v$.
+\begin{lemma} Let $G$ be any connected graph of order $n$ and $c(G)$ cut-vertices.
+Then $G$ has a maximum monophonic position set that does not contain any cut-vertices.
+Thus $\mono (G) \leq n-c(G)$. \end{lemma} \begin{proof} Let $M$ be a maximum mp-set of $G$ that contains as few cut-vertices of $G$ as possible.
+Suppose for a contradiction that $M$ contains a cut-vertex $v$ of $G$.
+Let $W_1,W_2,\dots, W_k,$ $k \geq 2$, be the components of $G \setminus \{ v\} $.
+Then $M$ intersects at most one component, say $W_1$, or else there will be a monophonic path between vertices of $M$ lying in different components that must pass through $v$.
+Let $W$ be the subgraph of $G$ induced by $W_2 \cup \{ v\} $ and $P$ be a longest path in $W$ with initial vertex $v$.
 It is easily seen that the terminal vertex $u$ of $P$ is not a cut-vertex of $G$.
-The set $M' = (M-\{ v\} )\cup \{ u\} $ is also a maximum mp-set of $G$, but contains fewer cut-vertices of $G$ than $M$, contradicting the definition of $M$. \end{proof} Lemma~\ref{lemma:cut vertex} is sharp for block graphs.
+The set $M' = (M \setminus\{ v\} )\cup \{ u\} $ is also a maximum mp-set of $G$, but contains fewer cut-vertices of $G$ than $M$, contradicting the definition of $M$. \end{proof} Lemma~\ref{lemma:cut vertex} is sharp for block graphs.
 We now give a lower bound for $\mono (G)$ in terms of the number of simplicial vertices in $G$. \begin{lemma} For any graph $G$ we have $\mono(G) \geq \s(G)$. \end{lemma} \begin{proof} Let $S$ be the set of simplicial vertices of $G$.
-Suppose that $u,v,w \in S$ and that $P$ is a monophonic $u,v$-path containing $w$.
-If $\s(G) \leq 2$ this is impossible, so we assume that $\s(G) \geq 3$.
-The vertex $w$ has two neighbours $w'$ and $w''$ on $P$; however by assumption we have $w' \sim w''$, so that $P$ is not induced, a contradiction. \end{proof} Corollary~\ref{cor:block graphs} shows that the lower bound in Lemma~\ref{lemma:simplicial vertex} is also sharp for block graphs.
+Suppose that $u,v,w \in S$ and that $P$ is a monophonic $u,v$-path containing $w$ (in particular, this requires $\s(G) \geq 3$).
+The vertex $w$ has two neighbours $w'$ and $w''$ on $P$; however, by definition, we must have $w' \sim w''$, so that $P$ is not induced, a contradiction. \end{proof} Corollary~\ref{cor:block graphs} shows that the lower bound in Lemma~\ref{lemma:simplicial vertex} is also sharp for block graphs.
 Finally we present two results that show the effect on monophonic position sets of adding a leaf to a graph.
+Recall that for any set $M \subset V(G)$ a vertex $u$ of $G$ is in the interior $M^0$ of $M$ if and only if there are vertices $x,y \in M \setminus \{ u\} $ such that $u$ lies on a monophonic $x,y$-path.